On this page

 Identity verification events

 .
-Okta admins can view this event in the System Log.
+Okta admins can view these events in the System Log.
 See Event Types.

 (user is successfully verified) or DENY